yklcs/log/feedforward-gaussian-splatting/index.md

 - Data
   - Input poses: SfM poses / unposed

-We explore a few recent methods in Feedforward Gaussian Splatting below, focusing on the differences between single-view and multi-view reconstruction.
+We explore a few recent methods in generalizable scene reconstruction with Feedforward Gaussian Splatting below, focusing on the differences between single-view and multi-view reconstruction.

 ## Single-view